dmis-lab/bc7-chem-id/README.md

 }
 ```

-Also, please note that appropriate references must be cited when using the NLMChem corpus or citing BC7 challenge results, etc.
+Also, please note that appropriate references must be cited when using the NLMChem corpus or pre-trained language models, or citing BC7 challenge results, etc.